alecervi/alecervi.github.io/_pages/cv.md

   * Working on the design and implementation of a conversational agent for adaptive ageing for the European H2020 project CO-ADAPT

 * Nov 2016, Aug 2017: Alexa Prize
-  * Team leader of the Roving Mind team, one of the 15 university reams selected to compete in the first edition of the Amazon Alexa Prize, a competition to adavnce open domain conversational AI
+  * Team leader of the Roving Mind team, one of the 15 university reams selected to compete in the first edition of the Amazon [Alexa Prize] (https://developer.amazon.com/alexaprize "Alexa Prize"), a competition to adavnce open domain conversational AI